About Matthew

 Lemme share a little more…

-On the flipside, since 2015 I have also written prose.
-All of a few short stories and a novel comprise that time.
+Since 2015 I have also swam in the rivers of prose.
+All of a few short stories and a novel that fill time.
 My other writing goal, then, is becoming an author!
-To get me there, I am writing my first novel, a military science fiction story with humor and heart currently called Project Ellexis.
-Between fine-tuning space fights to my main character piecing together unbelievable plot twists with her brother, it is in the challenging phase of developmental editing.
+To get me there, I am writing my first novel, a space opera story with humor and heart currently called Project Ellexis.
+Between fine-tuning space fights to my main character piecing together plot twists with her brother, it is in the challenging phase of developmental editing.
+Additionally, as an aside I have a few by-lines of videogame journalism with Love Thy Nerd.